urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 plogis(coef(null_model, type = "state")) # probability for occupancy
 plogis(coef(null_model, type = "det")) # probability for detection

-# We can also use `confit` to calculate the associated error
+# We can also use `confit` to calculate the associated error for each estimate
 # 95% confidence intervals for occupancy
 occ_error <- cbind(coef(null_model, type = "state"),
                          confint(null_model, type = "state"))